 We protect participants’ privacy by giving them a say whenever we seek to collect identifying information about them.
+The definition of PII was updated in 2016 to include changes in law and the advancements of technology.
 The Federal government defines personally identifiable information (PII) as “information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual.”
-(Obama White House Archives OMB circular A130)
+Circular A-130, “Managing Information as a Strategic Resource [PDF].

 What is considered PII depends on context.
 Recordings of people’s voices and photos and videos of people are always considered PII.
 This includes recorded interviews and usability tests.
 Email addresses, phone numbers, and mailing addresses are sometimes considered PII; and when collected, stored, or presented in combination with a first name they often become PII.
 Each piece of collected or stored PII increases the risk of privacy violations.
 When possible, it’s best to refrain from collecting or storing PII at all (if you or your agency partner have questions about storing PII on third-party systems that have not been approved by GSA, you should consult with your partner agency’s Privacy Office).
 One way to do this is analyzing data collected via the Digital Analytics Program.